Fear of Traveling alone: What’s It Like to Travel Solo?

 I get the directions to my accommodation and research my transport options from the airport.
 This is the crucial point.
 If you are going to get cheated anywhere on your trip it’s likely to be exiting the airport using a local taxi.
 You don’t know the city and you don’t know the prices.

-Thank goodness for cab-hailing apps and Google maps.
+Thank goodness for cab-hailing apps and Google Maps.
 They have changed the game.
 It’s so much easier now than it was.
 Major airports have wifi and most sell sim cards for tourists.

 Now you can download the local apps, get your bearings, judge the distances, and check the right taxi fares before you even leave the airport.
+This has removed most of the stresses that were once commonplace.

 How Do You Meet People When You Travel Alone?

-The rules and social constraints about meeting people at home hardly apply when you travel on your own.
+The rules and social constraints about meeting new people at home hardly apply when you travel on your own.
 You’ll meet and greet new people in a way that quickly becomes second nature

 In fact, it becomes so normal to smile and say hello that it comes as a sobering shock when you return home to miserable faces.